tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 "I don't want to go.
 I wanted to stay with you.
 All of us together."

-I could do nothing but watch as her soul splintered and disappeared forever.
+I didn't even have the chance to say goodbye as her soul splintered and disappeared forever.

 I had never felt such fury.
 In all my years, a womanizer, a liar, a cheat at cards, a scoundrel, a bastard even.
 But an undutiful husband?
 Never.